cprite/phishing-detection-ext/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**No Phishing** is an advanced browser extension using artificial intelligence to detect phishing threats with 91% accuracy.
+**No Phishing** is an advanced browser extension using artificial intelligence to detect phishing threats with 91% accuracy in real time and provides instant notifications about potential phishing threats.
+It's very easy to install and operate, providing a seamless browsing experience.
 It's designed for Google Chrome to enhance online security for both individuals and businesses.

-### Features
-- **AI-Powered Detection**: Utilizes machine learning to identify phishing websites in real time.
-- **User-Friendly Interface**: Easy to install and operate, providing a seamless browsing experience.
-- **Real-Time Alerts**: Instant notifications about potential phishing threats.

 ### Disclaimer
 This extension is intended as a supplementary tool for online safety.
 While it demonstrates high accuracy, it is not infallible.
 As the developer, I am not a certified cybersecurity professional, and the extension could make errors.
 Users are advised to exercise caution and judgment.
 By using "No Phishing," you acknowledge and accept responsibility for your online safety.